10 times more melanomas diagnosed at an early stage than standard practice.

 Because MoleMap can more accurately identify what is and what isn’t melanoma, there’s far less need to surgically remove benign (harmless) moles.
 With MoleMap, the ratio of benign moles removed to find one melanoma is 4:1.
 Elsewhere twenty moles are removed to find one melanoma.

 Our treatment recommendations are completely impartial.
 And at the end of the day, we would far rather you avoid unnecessary surgeries, saving you money and scarring.

 The term molemap was first coined by ‘MoleMap by Dermatologists’ back in 1997.
 It then became a commonly used industry term before MoleMap were able to trademark it.
 So when you get your skin checked for melanoma, make sure you that you’re not simply getting a molemap from a GP or a skin clinic.
 Be sure you’re getting the very best melanoma detection service available from MoleMap by Dermatologists.

-MoleMap’s data is so respected, it is used for studies and educational programs at a number of world leading cancer centres including the Mayo clinic in the USA and MSKCC (Memorial Sloane-Kettering Cancer Clinic).
+MoleMap’s data is so respected, it is used for studies and educational programmes at a number of world leading cancer centres including the Mayo clinic in the USA and MSKCC (Memorial Sloane-Kettering Cancer Clinic).
 A MoleMap published study (The “Ugly Duckling” Sign) found that identifying pigmented moles that look different from a person’s other moles – the “ugly duckling” sign – is a practical way to spot malignant skin cancer.
 This study made headlines around the world.